yuweisunn/homogeneous-learning-tensorflow/README.md

 Note that <strong>"main.py"</strong> will include a total of 120 episodes' learning of how to train a local foundation model to achieve a desired goal within the minimum steps, and at the same time with less communication cost, where each episode includes a whole training procedure of the decentralized learning algorithm.

 ### Making changes
-If you want to make changes to the source, such as the total episodes and the training goal, you are going to need to refer to the Section X.XX in the paper for more information on how these components work with each other.
+If you want to make changes to the source, such as the total episodes and the training goal, you are going to need to refer to the Section 4.1, 4.2.1, A.2 in the paper for more information on how these components work with each other.